linode/docs/docs/websites/frameworks/symfony-on-centos-5.md

 Symfony is a PHP web application framework, providing the classes and tools required to build and enhance both simple and complex applications.
 Featuring easy AJAX integration, an admin interface generator, and more, Symfony has become a very popular choice for web application development.

 Before installing Symfony, it is assumed that you have followed our [getting started guide](/docs/getting-started/).
-If you're new to Linux server administration, you may be interested in our [using Linux](/docs/using-linux/) document series, including the [beginner's guide](/docs/beginners-guide/) and [administration basics guide](/docs/using-linux/administration-basics).
+If you are new to Linux server administration, you may be interested in our [introduction to Linux concepts guide](/docs/tools-reference/introduction-to-linux-concepts/), [beginner's guide](/docs/beginners-guide/) and [administration basics guide](/docs/using-linux/administration-basics).

 Basic System Configuration
 --------------------------